-Pedro Juan Rodriguez Ferrer, known as Pete “El Conde” Rodriguez, was a consummate vocalist (sonero), composer, and showman.
-His good looks, coiffed hair, chic attire, and regal bearing earned him the moniker, the “Black Count.”
+PEDRO JUAN RODRIGUEZ FERRER aka Pete “El Conde” Rodriguez, was a consummate vocalist (sonero), composer, and showman.
+His good looks, coiffed hair, chic attire, smooth dance moves, and regal bearing earned him the moniker, the “Black Count.”

-At thirteen, he moved to New York.
-“The day I arrived, nobody went to pick me up at the airport.
+In an interview with Mary Kent, Rodriguez spoke about his first encounter with New York.
+“The day I arrived, nobody picked me up at the airport.
 They gave me a little note with an address written on it.
 The taxi driver took me to 100th street between First and Second Avenue.
 At that time, First Avenue was mostly Italians.
-You couldn’t go that side because you’d get beaten up by the Italians.
-That first year was very hard and remember being beaten up by four black Americans in front of the teacher and he didn’t do anything.”
+You couldn’t go to that side because you’d get beaten up by the Italians.
+The first year was very hard.”

 From 1953 to 1956, Rodriguez served in the U.S. Army as a paratrooper stationed in Fort Benning, Georgia, and Fort Bragg, North Carolina, in the Jim Crow South.
-“The nearest town to Fort Bragg was Fayettville,” said Rodriguez in an interview with Mary Kent.
-“My Puerto Rican friends were white, so when we got to town, everybody had to go separate ways.
+“The nearest town to Fort Bragg was Fayettville,” said Rodriguez.
+“My Puerto Rican friends were white, so when we got to town, everybody had to go their separate ways.
 I used to cross the train tracks to where the Black restaurants were and eat with the poor blacks.
-It was a very trying time for me because an inferiority complex was creeping into my heart.
-I was very proud to be a paratrooper, but I was discouraged because of racism.”
+It was a very trying time for me.
+I was proud to be a paratrooper, but I was discouraged because of racism.”

-After an honorable discharge, Rodriguez returned to New York and honed his chops with La Oriental Cubana, Los Jovenes Estrella de Cuba, and Hector Ceno’s La Novel.
+After his discharge, Rodriguez returned to New York and began the arduous process of honing his chops with groups such as La Oriental Cubana, Los Jovenes Estrella de Cuba, and Hector Ceno’s La Novel.
 “I was acquiring experience.
 I had to take a lot of humiliation,” says Rodriguez, “but I kept on.”

-Rodriguez drew inspiration from Cuban singers such as Pedro Ortiz Davila (Davilita), Miguelito Cuni, Cheo Marquetti, Abelardo Barroso, Benny More, and the trumpeter, Felix Chappotin y sus Estrellas among others.
+Rodriguez’s primary influences include Pedro Ortiz Davila (Davilita), Miguelito Cuni, Cheo Marquetti, Abelardo Barroso, Benny More, and the trumpeter, Felix Chappotin y sus Estrellas among others.
+He is remembered by many as, “the most Cuban of Puerto Rican soneros.”

-As a member of the Fania All-Stars, Rodriguez and the all-star lineups were entertainers and cultural ambassadors who spread the salsa gospel worldwide.
-“We took salsa to the highest peak,” Rodriguez.
+As a member of the Fania All-Stars, Rodriguez and the all-star cast served as entertainers and cultural ambassadors who spread the Salsa gospel throughout the world and took the genre to its highest peak.

-In 1974, Rodriguez left the Fania All-Stars and launched a career as a soloist.
-His debut album, El Conde Negro, and subsequent recordings such as Este Negro Esta Sabroso (1976) and A Touch of Class, which were well received and have withstood the test of time.
+In 1974, Rodriguez left the Fania All-Stars and embarked on a career as a soloist.
+His debut album, El Conde Negro, and recordings such as Este Negro Esta Sabroso (1976) and A Touch of Class, were well received and withstood the test of time.

 In 1980, Rodriguez and his family moved to Puerto Rico.
-Initially, he was successful, but the merengue and salsa erotica crazes, and salsa’s decline forced him to return to New York.
+Initially, he was successful, but as the Dominican merengue and Salsa erotica crazes took root Salsa’s waned.
+In () he returned to New York.

 Between 1983 and 1989, Rodriguez released several albums with Pacheco, including the Grammy-nominated Salsobita.

-One of Rodriguez’s most memorable events took place on September 8, 1996, at the Teatro La Perla in Ponce.
-Titled, 35 Years of Royalty, the celebration featured Johnny Pacheco, Papo Lucca and La Sonora Ponceña, Andy Montañez, Ismael Miranda, Bobby Valentin, Camilo Azuquita, Los Guayacanes de San Antón, and Ruth Fernández and his children, Pete Jr. and Cita Rodriguez.
+One of Rodriguez’s most memorable perfomances took place on September 8, 1996, at the Teatro La Perla in Ponce.
+Titled, 35 Years of Royalty and dedicated to Rodriguez, the celebration featured Johnny Pacheco, Papo Lucca and La Sonora Ponceña, Andy Montañez, Ismael Miranda, Bobby Valentin, Camilo Azuquita, Los Guayacanes de San Antón, Ruth Fernández and his children, Pete Jr. and Cita Rodriguez.

-On December 1, 2000, Pete “El Conde” Rodriguez died in his sleep.
+On December 1, 2000, at 67, Pete “El Conde” Rodriguez died in his sleep.
 The official cause of death was cardiac arrest.
-He was 67.
 He is buried in Bayamón’s National Cemetery.

-Today, a street in Ponce’s La Cantera neighborhood bears his name.
-Also, his legacy survives through his daughter, the teacher, vocalist Cita Rodriguez, and the creator of the play, El Conde y La Condesa, a tribute to her father, and son Pete Rodriguez Jr., a jazz trumpeter and educator.
+Today, a street in Ponce’s La Cantera neighborhood bears Rodriguez’s name.
+Also, his legacy survives through his daughter, Cita Rodriguez, a vocalist and the creator of the play El Conde y La Condesa, and the jazz trumpeter Pete Rodriguez Jr.

 - Este Negro Esta Sabroso